Art Walks CLT

 From South End you can take the light rail and transfer to the Gold Line service all the way to Central and Hawthorne.

-See this new "Stay Sexy " mural at the corner of Pecan and Central near the Wall Poem.
+See this "Stay Sexy " mural at the corner of Pecan and Central near the Wall Poem.

 At corner of Pecan and Central, behind building